dxue2012/msft-code-comp/README.md

-msft-code-comp
+Microsoft Coding Competition 2014
 ==============

-# Microsoft Code Competition 2014

 ## Info

-Programming competition hosted by Microsoft at Princeton University on February 17, 2014.
+Solutions to problems from programming competition hosted by Microsoft at Princeton University on February 17, 2014.

-## Team Members
+## CDN Team Members

 - Chong Gu
 - Naphat Sanguansin